vinayakvthayil/vinayakvthayil/README.md

 ========================================================================================================================================

 ### About

-Enthusiastic and dedicated Computer Science Engineer, always eager to learn and collaborate effectively with others and work efficiently on my own.
-Possessing a strong passion for coding, web development and app development, good at teamwork and quick learning to excel in both technical and collaborative environments
+Enthusiastic and dedicated Computer Science Engineer with 5 months of industry experience, focused on technology and development.
+I work effectively in both collaborative and independent work environments, demonstrating excellent teamwork and a quick learning ability to adapt and excel in technical challenges.
+Always eager to expand my knowledge, I aim to contribute effectively to projects while continuously improving my skills.

 * 🌍  I'm based in Thodupuzha, Idukki, Kerala, India
 * 💼  **Currently Working:** Junior Software Engineer at [TouchQ Software Solutions Pvt.
 Ltd.](https://www.touchqsolutions.com)